Activist. Actor. Educator. TBI Survivor.

 They don’t know you’re battling a fog that has no shape and no schedule.It’s not just invisible.
 It’s incomprehensible to most people.But I know it exists.And that truth?
 That’s the ground I stand on.

-What I’m Building Over the past six years, I’ve invested more than $100,000 of my own resources into this project—so giving up is not an option.
+Over the past seven years, I’ve invested more than $100,000 of my own resources into this project—so giving up is not an option.
 And those funds weren’t just for the land, but for its spirit and structure.
 That includes:• 🌱 Sustainability and regenerative design training

 • 🛖 Earthen building and vernacular architecture studies